NateWr/restaurant-reservations/readme.txt

 10. Access a short guide from your Plugins list to help you get started quickly.

 == Changelog ==

+= 1.4 (2015-02-24) =
+* Add: Send a custom email from the bookings list
+* Add: Hebrew translation. h/t Ahrale
+* Add: Default template functions for checkbox, radio and confirmation fields
+* Fix: Replace dialect with more common German in translation file. h/t Roland Stumpp

 = 1.3 (2015-02-03) =
 * Add and edit bookings from the admin area